tobyhodges/dev_guide/templates/approved.md

 <IF JOSS>
 - [ ] Activate Zenodo watching the repo
 - [ ] Tag and create a release so as to create a Zenodo version and DOI
-- [ ] Submit to JOSS using the Zenodo DOI.
-We will tag it for expedited review.
+- [ ] Submit to JOSS at <https://joss.theoj.org/papers/new>.
+When a JOSS "PRE REVIEW" issue is generated for your paper, add the comment: `This package has been reviewed by rOpenSci: https://LINK.TO/THE/REVIEW/ISSUE, @ropensci/editors`
 <IF JOSS/>

 Should you want to acknowledge your reviewers in your package DESCRIPTION, you can do so by making them `"rev"`-type contributors in the `Authors@R` field (with their consent).
 More info on this [here](https://ropensci.github.io/dev_guide/building.html#authorship).